Kenesaw Mountain Landis: Ruth-Meusel barnstorming incident

-The tour also featured fellow Yankees Bob Meusel and Bill Piercy (who had been called up late in the season and was ineligible for the World Series) as well as Tom Sheehan, who had been sent to the minor leagues before the end of the season.
+The tour also featured fellow Yankees Meusel and Bill Piercy (who had been called up late in the season and was ineligible for the World Series) as well as Tom Sheehan, who had been sent to the minor leagues before the end of the season.
 Two other Yankees, Carl Mays and Wally Schang, had been scheduled to join the tour, but given Landis's position, according to Spink, "wisely decided to pass it up".
 Spink describes the tour as "a fiasco."
 On Landis's orders, it was barred from all major and minor league ballparks.
 In addition, it was plagued by poor weather, and was called off in late October.
 In early December, Landis suspended Ruth, Piercy, and Meusel until May 20, 1922.
-Yankee management was actually relieved; they had feared Landis would suspend Ruth for the season or even longer.
-Both the Yankees and Ruth repeatedly asked Landis for the players' early reinstatement, which was refused, and when Landis visited the Yankees during spring training in New Orleans, he lectured Ruth for two hours on the value of obeying authority.
+Yankees management was relieved; they had feared Landis would suspend Ruth for the season or even longer.
+Both the Yankees and Ruth repeatedly asked Landis for the players' early reinstatement, which was refused, and when Landis visited the Yankees during spring training in New Orleans, he lectured Ruth for two hours on obeying authority.
 "He sure can talk", noted Ruth.

 When Ruth returned on May 20, he batted 0-for-4, and was booed by the crowd at the Polo Grounds.
 According to Pietrusza, "Always a politician, there was one boss Landis did fear: public opinion.
 He had no guarantee at the start of the Ruth controversy that the public and press would back him as he assumed unprecedented powers over baseball.
 Now, he knew they would."